way0utwest/summit2022precon/README.md

-# summit2022precon
+# Data Community Summit 2022 Precon
-Test repo for Redgate precon at Summit 2022
+This is a repository for code used in the Summit 2022 precon.